Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 logging.level.com.azure.spring.aad.AADJwtGrantedAuthoritiesConverter=DEBUG
 ```

-The log output as a web application usage:
+Then you will see log like this in web application:

 ```text
 ...